 - Chemical Peel (chemexfoliation, derma peeling): involves the careful application of chemical solutions to the skin, in order to exfoliate and strip away the discolored, damaged outermost layers of the skin (epidermis), thereby revealing smoother, brighter skin with a more evenly balanced tone, texture, and color.
 We recommend the Cosmelan peel to many of our patients suffering from melasma and other forms of dyschromia.

-- Skin Resurfacing: Cosmelan’s revolutionary eMatrix™ system (powered by radiofrequency energy) and/or Palomar’s multi-wavelength laser platform provide both ablative and non-ablative treatment options that are designed to target melasma, hyperpigmentation, aging skin, acne, and sun-damaged skin.
+- Skin Resurfacing: Cosmelan’s revolutionary eMatrix™ system (powered by radiofrequency energy)provides both ablative and non-ablative treatment options that are designed to target melasma, hyperpigmentation, aging skin, acne, and sun-damaged skin.

 - Medical Grade Skincare Products: Dr. Q™ Plastic Surgery offers a variety of powerful, pharmaceutical grade at-home skincare products from top industry leaders such as SkinMedica®, mybody®, and VisãoMD.
 These potent products are formulated with a proven balance of patented active ingredients to improve pigmentation irregularities such as melasma while toning, smoothing, and rejuvenating the skin

 From the moment you walk through the doors of our pristine facility, you will experience the exceptional standards of patient care that Dr. Q™ and her staff work tirelessly to maintain.
 We treat our patients with the warmth, compassion and respect that they deserve, and are always available to address any of your concerns.